kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] a user can search restaurants from the SQL database based on words of the desription / name
 - [x] add timestamps after comments and ratings
 - [x] restaurant categories are stored in DB, fetched from DB, using both admin-managed custom categories and descriptions fetched from the Places API
+- [x] admin can toggle the visibility of each category (like 'asian' or 'thai') for each restaurant (i.e., admin can remove and reapply descriptions of each restaurant)
+- [x] admin can add new categories for restaurants (like "thai", "cafe", "bar", etc.)

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.